Trade Finance & SMEs - Reasons Why SMEs Opt For Trade Finance

 3. Assured On-Time Payment -Entering into a global transaction brings a series of risks for both importers & exporters such as non-payment & non-performance due to different rules & regulations as well as unfamiliarity towards one another, etc. The importers are at risk whether they will receive the goods on time while exporters doubt whether they will be paid or not.
 International trade finance instruments like Letters of Credit address these issues as the issuing bank guarantees on-time payment to the exporters in case the importer defaults.

 4. Accelerate Cash Flow -An export business requires a smooth & sufficient cash flow to operate its day-to-day business activities.
 But generally, it takes months to get the payment for delivered goods that further roadblocks SMEs’ upcoming business opportunities during that period.
-Trade financing options like Documentary Collections resolve these cash flow issues by enabling them to get the payment as soon as the banks of both parties exchange shipment documents.
+Global trade finance options like Documentary Collections resolve these cash flow issues by enabling them to get the payment as soon as the banks of both parties exchange shipment documents.

 5. Get International Market Insights -Most of the SMEs lack experience with international markets but under the assistance of professional trade finance experts, they get knowledge about the compliance requirements of particular foreign markets and can develop advanced market knowledge with access to currency regulation control and other area-specific services to promote their growth.
 Furthermore, banks often evaluate many details when SMEs apply for loans and lack flexible funding options depending on their business needs.
 Trade finance providers offer customized solutions that meet their specific needs.